Shicheng-Guo/samsa2/README.md

 3. Access the full databases by downloading them using the full\_database\_download.bash script, located in the setup\_and\_test folder.
 This downloads the full RefSeq bacteria database, for organism and specific functional results, and the SEED Subsystems database, which is used for hierarchical functional ontology.
 4. Make changes to the master_script.bash, which performs the first 3 of 4 steps in the SAMSA2 pipeline (preprocessing, annotation, aggregation)
 5. If not using master_script, use DIAMOND to annotate your reads against a database of your choosing (note that database must be local and DIAMOND-indexed).
 See "example\_DIAMOND\_annotation\_script.bash" for more details.
-6. If not using master_script, use "DIAMOND\_analysis\_counter.py" to create a ranked abundance summary of the DIAMOND results from each metatransciptome file.
+6. If not using master_script, use "DIAMOND\_analysis\_counter.py" to create a ranked abundance summary of the DIAMOND results from each metatransciptome file: `python ~/hpc/tools/samsa2/python_scripts/DIAMOND_analysis_counter.py -I 42_S3_L001 -D ~/hpc/db/nr -O`
 7. Import these abundance summaries into R and use "run\_DESeq\_stats.R" to determine the most significantly differing features between either individual metatranscriptomes, or control vs. experimental groups.

 ## SAMSA: Simple Analysis of Metatranscriptomes by Sequence Annotation